Ark Journal Volume VII

 Pickup currently unavailable

-We aim to pack and ship your favorites the same day, on orders placed before 14:00 Dutch time.
+We aim to pack and ship your favorites the same day, on orders placed before 14:00 local time.

 We ship to all EU countries and delivery time is approximately 2 - 7 days, depending upon your location.
 Unfortunately we currently do not offer World Wide delivery.

-_aire studio offers free shipping for Dutch and Belgium customers on orders from € 90,- For all other EU customers we offer complimentary shipping on order from € 140,-
+_aire studio offers free shipping for Spanish (Peninsula) customers on orders from € 90,- For all other EU customers we offer complimentary shipping on orders from € 200,-

 Whatever the reason, at _aire studio you have the right to return your product or order without reason within 14 days after delivery.